Can classical theories of gravity produce entanglement?: Non perturbative solution for fixed number of particles

-In this section we show that an initially factorized state remains factorized when particles described by a (complex) Klein-Gordon field interact only with an external classical potential, and no-pair creation is allowed.
+In this section we show that an initially factorized state remains factorized, as per the partition $\mathcal{P}_1$ discussed in the main text, when particles described by a (complex) Klein-Gordon field interact only with an external classical potential, and no-pair creation is allowed.

 As before, $\hat\phi(x)$ is the complex Klein--Gordon field and $\Phi(\mathbf{x})$ the prescribed external classical potential.
 The free one-particle energy is $E_p:=\sqrt{|\mathbf p|^2+m^2}$, and for simplicity we have set $\hbar=c=1$ throughout this section.
 In the interaction picture, the free field $\hat{\phi}(x)$ and its conjugate momentum are expanded as